-The cost of IT downtime will vary by industry.
-Nevertheless, Gartner’s averaging of the cost at $5,600 per minute is widely cited.
-That means a single hour of downtime could cost you more than $300,000.
-That’s an expensive 60 minutes, which is why many organizations employ penetration testing to secure their infrastructure and information.
+The cost of IT downtime can vary greatly by industry and organization size.
+What does one minute of downtime look like to your organization?
+One recent study conducted by IDC on the Fortune 1000 found that the average hourly cost of an infrastructure failure is $100,000 per hour.
+That's an expensive 60 minutes, which is why many organizations employ penetration testing to secure their infrastructure and information.
 This article explores different penetration testing tools your security partner may use during a testing engagement.

 First, what's penetration testing?
 You have to be new to this blog to not yet know the answer to that.
 Welcome!
 (The rest of you can skip the next paragraph.)

 Penetration testing helps identify and validate exploitable vulnerabilities in networks, applications, and facilities before bad actors discover them.
 Pen testers will:

 Expect a penetration test to be performed by security experts that know both sides of the story when it comes to applications, networks, and Internet of Things devices.
 They know what goes into programming and development.
 They also know the ways cybercriminals will aim to exploit any weaknesses.
 Depending on the engagement, they may also break into your physical premises too.